 We’re actually very excited to have found a recipe for this!
 You will get sticky while eating this, but man, it’s good.
 In the Netherlands, you should try one at a real bakery (or at the HEMA).

-When in the Netherlands, do yourself a favour and go to Den Bosch (south of the Netherlands) and go try a Bossche bol at Jan de Groot, near the train station.
+When in the Netherlands, do yourself a favor and go to Den Bosch (south of the Netherlands) and go try a Bossche bol at Jan de Groot, near the train station.
 If you can’t make it to the south, try a moorkop in a bakery.

 Beschuit met Muisjes